nguyenlog205/uit-ds102-practicalHomework/lesson-05/README.md

 # Lesson 05: Word Segmentation, Semantic Vector Extraction and Gaussian Mixture Model

-> This repository contains the code and materials for Lesson 05, focusing on the application of the Gaussian Mixture Model (GMM) for classification tasks in Vietnamese NLP.
-The project includes preprocessing steps such as word segmentation using py_vncorenlp and semantic vector extraction using the PhoBERT model.
+> This repository contains the assignment for lesson 05 (practical lesson - *DS102 - Statistical Machine Learning*), focusing on the application of the **Gaussian Mixture Model (GMM)** for classification tasks in Vietnamese NLP.
+The project includes preprocessing steps such as *word segmentation* using `py_vncorenlp` and semantic vector extraction using the `PhoBERT` model.
 These vectors serve as input features for GMM-based prediction, with supporting scripts and a Jupyter notebook for implementation and analysis.

 ## Table of Contents